 One example of reduced support calls is when MacAfee made usability fixes to its ProtectionPilot software.
 There was a 90% decrease in tech support calls after the launch.

-Avoid the issues in the first place, so you won’t need the training, staff and equipment to maintain the support centre.
+Avoid the issues in the first place, so you won’t need the training, staff, and equipment to maintain the support center.

 Help your customers do what they want to do as quick as possible and as easy as possible.